Gunman opens fire on Brooklyn subway; at least 10 shot - NewsBreak

 Gunman opens fire on Brooklyn subway; at least 10 shot

-NEW YORK — A gunman in a gas mask and a construction vest set off a smoke canister on a rush-hour subway train in Brooklyn and shot at least 10 people Tuesday, authorities said.
-Police were scouring the city for the shooter and a U-Haul truck with Arizona license plates.
+NEW YORK (AP) — A gunman in a gas mask and a construction vest set off a smoke canister on a rush-hour subway train in Brooklyn and shot at least 10 people Tuesday, authorities said.
+Police were scouring the city for the shooter and a rental truck.Man charged with strangulation in Springfield; gun and drugs seized on Forest Street

-A scene of horror unfolded as frightened commuters ran from the train as other limped out of it.
+A scene of horror unfolded as frightened commuters ran from the train as others limped out of it.
 At least one collapsed on the platform.

 “My subway door opened into calamity.
 It was smoke and blood and people screaming,” eyewitness Sam Carcamo told radio station 1010 WINS.
 Smoke poured out of the train car as the door opened, he added.

 Five people were in critical condition but expected to survive.
-At least 17 in all were injured in some way in the attack that began on a subway train that pulled into the 36th Street station in the borough’s Sunset Park neighborhood.
+At least 17 in all were injured in some way in the attack that began on a subway train that pulled into a station in the Sunset Park neighborhood, about a 15-minute train ride from Manhattan and predominantly home to Hispanic and Asian communities.

 The attack unnerved a city on guard about a rise in gun violence and the ever-present threat of terrorism.
 It left some New Yorkers jittery about riding the nation’s busiest subway system and prompted officials to increase policing at transportation hubs from Philadelphia to Connecticut.

 One rider’s video, shot through a closed door between subway cars, shows a person in a hooded sweatshirt raising an arm and pointing at something — possibly the door to a conductor’s booth — as five bangs sound.
-In another video, smoke and people pour out of a subway car and wails erupt as passengers run for an exit while a few others limp off the train.
-One falls to the platform.
+In another video, smoke and people pour out of a subway car, some limping.

 “Someone call 911!” a person shouts.